Towa no Quon: Seiran

-The second newest member of the Custos, and the only female cyborg in the WTOC.
-Her real name is Hizuru Asuka (飛鳥ひずる).
-Hizuru is the shortest among the army, being 164 cm, as well as the second youngest by age 22.
-She has feelings for Shun, his defection causing her to start doubting Custos's methods.
-In chapter 5, she becomes confused after Shun speaks to her, which affects her ability to do her missions.
-In Chapter 6, she is forced to fight Shun via control device.
-She manages to free herself, and intervenes in the fight between Shun and Alpha and is mortally wounded, shutting down as she finally understands what Shun fought for, and died knowing humanity was more important than the ideal order Custos envisioned.
+The second newest member of the Seiran, and the only female cyborg in the MESA.
+Her real name is Haruna Akeno (明野はるな).
+Haruna is the shortest among the army, being 164 cm, as well as the second youngest by age 22.
+She has feelings for Shiro, his defection causing her to start doubting Seiran's methods.
+In chapter 5, she becomes confused after Shiro speaks to her, which affects her ability to do her missions.
+In Chapter 6, she is forced to fight Shiro via control device.
+She manages to free herself, and intervenes in the fight between Shiro and Amaha and is mortally wounded, shutting down as she finally understands what Shiro fought for, and died knowing humanity was more important than the ideal order Seiran envisioned.